EAP vs In-House Counselling: Which Works Better for Small Companies in 2026

 What is an EAP?

-• Psychotherapy for conditions affecting mental health, such as stress, anxiety, depression, and relationship issues
+• Psychotherapy for mental health problems like stress, anxiety, depression, and problems with relationships

-• Assistance from the legal system with regard to private affairs
+• Help from the legal system with personal matters

 What is In-House Counselling?